allesklar/tkh_search/README.md

 # TkhSearch

-This is a simple Rails gem search engine.
+This is a simple Rails gem full text search engine.
 It uses the local database for reverse indexing and to log search queries.
 Multi-model searches are supported.

 ## Installation